ai4os-hub/zooprocess-multiple-classifier/README.md

 # ai4os-zooprocess_multiple_classifier
 [![Build Status](https://jenkins.services.ai4os.eu/buildStatus/icon?job=AI4OS-hub/ai4os-zooprocess_multiple_classifier/main)](https://jenkins.services.ai4os.eu/job/AI4OS-hub/job/ai4os-zooprocess_multiple_classifier/job/main/)

-A module to differentiate images containing multiple zooplankton objects from those containing only only one object
+A module to differentiate images containing multiple zooplankton objects from those containing only only one object.

+It processes regions of interest (ROIs or 'vignettes') extracted by ZooProcess from an original image taken by the ZooScan instrument.

+These ROIs should contains only one object for later classification.
+This module tries to predict which image contain multiple objects so that they can then be separated before their classification.
+The separation is done by another module called ai4os-zooprocess_multiple_separator.

+This application uses a MobileNet v3 classifier trained towards maximizing the recall of the 'multiple' class.
+It returns the predicted class and associated probability.

 To launch it, first install the package then run [deepaas](https://github.com/ai4os/DEEPaaS):

 ```bash
 git clone https://github.com/ecotaxa/ai4os-zooprocess_multiple_classifier
 cd ai4os-zooprocess_multiple_classifier